 1.2.1 We identify, document, analyse and mitigate risks to impartiality on an ongoing basis.

 1.2.4 We do not offer services that directly prepare organisations for attaining certification in external schemes where Preferred by Nature is accredited as a certification body.
 Preferred by Nature’s non-certification services are not intended to be used by certified operations or applicants as direct evidence of conformity with certification standards.
-For external certification schemes where Preferred by Nature is an accredited certification body we do not:
+Unless it is allowed by certification scheme requirements, for external certification schemes where Preferred by Nature is an accredited certification body we do not:

 - develop company procedures or management systems to meet certification requirements;